simonebraga/software_engineering_project_2020/RASD.md

 ### Purpose: here we include the goals of the project

-- G1: SafeStreets allows users to send pictures of violations, including their date, time and position.
+- G1: SafeStreets must allow users to send pictures of violations, including their date, time and position. <!--TODO specify "send"-->
-- G2:
+- G2: Users must be allowed to access to anonymous and aggregated data.
+- G3: Authorities must be allowed to access to all the data without restrictions.
+- G4: When available, data provided from municipalities must be integrated in SafeStreets.
+- G5: SafeStreets must suggest possible interventions according to data that have been collected.
+- G6: SafeStreets must be able to generate traffic tickets using MFS.
+- G7: Data provided to generate fines must be checked in order to guarantee their reliability.
+- G8: Safestreets must provide statistics on collected data.

 ### Scope: here we include an analysis of the world and of the shared phenomena
 ### Definitions, Acronyms, Abbreviations
+- MFS: municipality's service to generate fines <!--TODO-->

 ### Revision history
 ### Reference Documents
 ### Document Structure